Splinter0/mastersplinter/content/cv/_index.md

 ----
 ## Experience

+#### Truesec - Penetration Tester
+September 2024 - Present
+- Providing the highest quality of pentests for major Nordic clients
+- Working on web and api security, focusing on novel vulnerabilities and weaponized attack chains
+- Specializing in IoT security

 #### Self employed - Bug Bounty Hunter
 February 2024 - Present
 - Focusing on novel attacks against authentication and access control solutions and applying them to various bug bounty programs.
 - Hacking on YesWeHack, Intigriti and HackerOne
+- Found vulnerabilities that resulted in 6+ CVEs, one of which in
 - Submitted 5+ critical and 10+ high findings in the first 3 months of bug bounty hunting

-#### Debricked - Backend Engineer & Application Security Specialist
+#### Debricked - Application Security Specialist & Backend Engineer
 June 2021 - February 2024
 - Part of the core team developing a developer-centric SCA tool from startup phase to acquisition.
 - Responsible for driving **feature development** such as: